adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/google-docs-copied-html-jank/+page.md

 If you look at what actually gets copied from VSCode, you'll see there are additional mimetype entries that include the language!
 So I use that info when I hijack `onpaste` to normalize indentation of the code snippet and wrap it in Markdown with the language tag.

-I do something similar for each source that I frequently paste from: I'll look at examples of gets copied and figure out what weird things they're doing, then write up some where'd-this-come-from detection plus normalization code to get the most useful pasted outputs.
+I do something similar for each source that I frequently paste from: I'll look at examples of what gets copied and figure out what weird things they're doing, then write up some where'd-this-come-from detection plus normalization code to get the most useful pasted outputs.

 ## Okay, back to Google Docs